JAlcocerT/JAlcocerT/content/blog/selfhost-0925.md

 How exactly?

-Well, first try download them and run it via a VM.
+Well, first try download them and [run the OS via a VM](https://jalcocert.github.io/JAlcocerT/testing-nix-os/).

 Then, setup VENTOY into your USBs and bring your favourite one.